-The Mylex AcceleRAID 352 controller is an Ultra 160 SCSI to a PCI dual channel RAID controller with 64-bit, 33MHz PCI capability.
-The AcceleRAID 352 supports two external Ultra 160 SCSI connectors, two internal Ultra 160 SCSI connectors, and an optional battery backup module (BBM).
-The AcceleRAID 352 controller provides the speed and functionality required by high demand server platforms.
-AcceleRAID 352 achieves performance breakthroughs in PCI technology, eliminates storage bottlenecks and delivers scalable performance.
+The Mylex eXtremeRAID 2000 controller is a PCI to Ultra 160 SCSI RAID controller with 64-bit PCI capability.
+With up to four Ultra 160 SCSI channels and a cache memory battery backup capability, this controller provides the speed and functionality required by high demand server platforms.
 Enclosure management and PCI Hot Plug are standard features.